 Close search

-As Workman approaches its 40th anniversary, leaders of the firm share their plans and vision for the future, within the UK’s rapidly evolving property industry.
+In this series of interviews with our Management Board, Workman’s leaders share their plans and vision for the future within the UK’s rapidly evolving property industry.

 Here, Richard Hart, Partner, and the firm’s Head of Property Management, outlines the challenges and opportunities presented by today’s commercial real estate market.

-What are your plans in your new role as Head of Property Management?
+What are your future plans in your role as Head of Property Management?

 This might not align with the current zeitgeist of property management trends, but I am all about getting the basics absolutely on point.
 The importance of issues such as timely rent collection, accurate service charge reconciliations, delivering quality site services and knowing your occupiers, cannot be overstated.